TYPES OF POULTRY VACCINES

 Infectious bronchitis disease

-A smaller amount of antigen is required in live vaccines because the organism will multiply rapidly in the target organ(s). for instance, Respiratory tract for viruses-RT and IB, the intestine -AE, the bursa of Fabricius- IBDHandbook of Poultry Diseases
+A smaller amount of antigen is required in live vaccines because the organism will multiply rapidly in the target organ(s). for instance, the Respiratory tract for viruses-RT and IB, the intestine -AE, the bursa of Fabricius- IBDHandbook of Poultry Diseases

 Common Poultry vaccine Risk

-Although Multiplication of the vaccine organism in vaccinated birds is important and excretion may be helpful in producing a good flock immunity by the bird to bird transmission.
+Although the Multiplication of the vaccine organism in vaccinated birds is important and excretion may be helpful in producing a good flock immunity by the bird to bird transmission.

 The spread of Poultry Diseases

 Cycling of vaccine virus is advantageous in achieving good flock immunity to IBD, ND, and IB.
 However, cycling is undesirable with TRT or ILT.
-Lateral spread of vaccine virus can be very undesirable on multiage sites. some poultry diseases are spread and take shed into the poultry farm are following
+Lateral spread of vaccine viruses can be very undesirable on multiage sites. some poultry diseases are spread and take shed into the poultry farm are following

 Avian Encephalopathy (AE) And Infectious Bronchitis (IB)